Krylov operator complexity in holographic CFTs: Smeared boundary reconstruction and the dual proper radial momentum: Proper momentum/Krylov complexity entry in the holographic dictionary

 From the equations of motion with $\rho(0)=\rho_0$ and $\dot{\rho}(0)=v_0$ we find:

 and moreover, we have that the radial momentum for the particle is

 (where we selected the sign that represents a geodesic where a particle starting at $\rho=\rho_0$ with $v_0=0$ falls into the Rindler-AdS$_{d+1}$ interior).
+We note that in this case, the proper radial momentum ~\eqref{eq:radial momentum} coincides with the measured radial momentum, as shown in ~\cite{Li:2025fqz}.

 {We emphasize that the numerical results for finite-$r$ suggest that the $\sinh^2(t)$ behavior for Krylov complexity is a good approximation, but it cannot be strictly true for all $t$.} The reason is that Krylov complexity grows exponentially at finite times with an effective time dependent exponent, except when the radial location is at the black hole horizon or at the asymptotic boundary.
 In contrast, the Lyapunov exponent, which is evaluated at $t\rightarrow\infty$ is independent on the radial location.
 Our results thus suggest that the duality between the particle's proper momentum and the Krylov operator complexity differ for finite bulk radial locations.
-This is perhaps not surprising since the bulk dictionary relation the particle's energy and the operator's conformal dimension does not hold at arbitrary finite bulk radial locations (see Sec. \ref{ssecproper radial momentum in RAdS}).
+This is perhaps not surprising since the bulk dictionary relation the particle's energy and the operator's conformal dimension does not hold at arbitrary finite bulk radial locations (see Sec. \ref{ssecproper radial momentum in RAdS}), and since the two-point function used to evaluate Krylov complexity is no longer conformally invariant.

 Moreover, given that the proposal in \cite{Caputa:2024sux} states that the proper momentum of the probe particle in AdS space is dual to the Krylov complexity, we will set $v_0=0$ (since the particle does not have velocity according to its own frame). {Another way to see that we should impose $v_0=0$ for the identification of $P_\rho$ and $\dot{K}(t)$, is that Krylov complexity for a Hermitian system is generally an even function of $t$ due to the time-reversal symmetry of the autocorrelation function $C^*(t)=C(-t)$ for the usual Hermitian inner product.
 Thus, the time derivative of Krylov complexity $\dot{K}(t)$ is an odd function of $t$.
 When $v_0\ne0$, the time-reversal symmetry is broken, and $P_\rho$ (\ref{eq:radial momentum}) is not an odd function of $t$. } After plugging (\ref{eq:rt solut}) in (\ref{eq:radial momentum}) we recover that